rlingineni/Lambda-Serverless-Search/README.md

 - Great for exposing search for sets of new data and existing data (~50,000 records)
 - More documents can mean slower performance - how much?
 I don't know yet.
 Let me know if you do.
 - AWS Lambda Memory requirements might need to be updated as per dataset
 - This is not a database - it is a search service.
-You will get information on the reference id only.
+You will get results with the reference id only, not the entire document.

 ### AWS Components
 - S3